Analyticity of quasinormal modes in the Kerr and Kerr-de Sitter spacetimes: Real analyticity near general horizons

 and

 which means that the assumptions in \cite{GZ2020}*{Thm.\ 2} are satisfied.
-Note here that \cite{GZ2020}*{Thm.\ 2} is only proven for scalar valued wave equations, but the argument goes through line by line for systems of equations with the same assumptions on the principal symbol.
+Note here that \cite{GZ2020}*{Thm.\ 2} is only proven for scalar valued wave equations, but the argument goes through line by line for systems of equations with a scalar principal symbol, as in our case.
+Indeed, \cite{GZ2020}*{Thm.\ 2} relies on Haber’s normal form in \cite{H2014} {\em only for the principal symbol}.
+Thus, having scalar principal symbol suffices.
 Hence \cite{GZ2020}*{Thm.\ 2} implies that $u_\I|_{t_* = 0}$ is microlocally real analytic also at the conormal bundle.
 It follows that $u_\I|_{t_* = 0}$ is real analytic in an open subset containing $\{x_1 = 0\}$.
 Consequently, $u_\I$ and therefore $u$ is real analytic in an open neighborhood containing $p$, which completes the proof. \end{proof}